geoffstanley/neutral-surfaces/README.md

 For more information on ReCon, see
 Doraiswamy, H. & Natarajan, V. Computing Reeb Graphs as a Union of Contour Trees.
 IEEE Transactions on Visualization and Computer Graphics 19, 249–262 (2013).

 The ReCon code included with Topobaric Surface has been modified to work with double precision and to allow the input and output to be from memory rather than files on the hard disk.
+This portion of the Neutral Surfaces toolbox is licensed under the GNU Lesser General Public License (LGPL).

 Note that ReCon requires Java 1.5 or higher, though it must be built for the version of the Java Runtime Environment that is packaged with MATLAB.